SakifX9/Rhythm-Game-Optimisations/Voicemeeter/How to setup Voicemeeter for Rhythm Games.md

 # Configuring Voicemeeter with a rhythm game

-If the game has ASIO, ALWAYS pick the ASIO option, if not pick the WASAPI Exclusive option option
+If the game has ASIO, ALWAYS pick the ASIO option, if not pick the WASAPI Exclusive option

 ## Configuring a rhythm game with ASIO